Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Introduction

 \section{Introduction}

 Tracking the internal states of large language models as they evolve through conversation is becoming a central challenge for multiple areas of AI research.
-For safety, we need to know whether what models perceive and report about their own internal processes is reliable, and whether that capacity can be improved \citep{JiAn2025, Steyvers2025}.
+For safety, we need to know whether models can reliably access and report their own ongoing internal processes, and whether that capacity can be improved \citep{JiAn2025, Steyvers2025}.
 For model welfare, we need methods to estimate how likely it is that distress reports reflect a genuine internal state \citep{PerezLong2023, Long2024, DungTagliabue2025}.
-For interpretability in general, introspection (the capacity to perceive and report one's own internal states) can be a valuable tool to study otherwise inaccessible processes, as is done in human experimental psychology \citep{FlemingLau2014, Fleming2024, KieferKammer2024}.
+More generally, we need to understand whether models can introspect, that is, perceive and report their own internal states.
+In human experimental psychology, introspection is often useful precisely because it provides access to otherwise hidden internal variables \citep{FlemingLau2014, Fleming2024, KieferKammer2024}.
 If a similar capacity can be demonstrated and validated in LLMs, it would open a productive bridge between psychometric methodology and the emerging field of machine psychology \citep{Hagendorff2023}.

 The methods currently available for reading LLM internal states are powerful but limited.
 Linear probes, for example, can identify interpretable directions in activation space \citep{AlainBengio2016, Kim2018, GurneeTegmark2023}, yet they require access to model weights, must be trained separately for each model and concept, and compress high-dimensional representations into externally defined readouts that may miss relevant structure \citep{Belinkov2022, HewittLiang2019, Pimentel2020}.
 Other white-box approaches, like sparse autoencoders \citep{Bricken2023}, face analogous access and scalability constraints.
 Although developing better white-box tools remains important, there is also value in having good black-box methods for monitoring internal state: methods that do not require internal access, making them applicable to proprietary systems, and that scale more naturally with model size, since they do not demand analysis across the model's full-dimensional activation space.